-The Sunday 1 September workshop is a one day, hands on, information packed paper clay workshop, suitable for absolute beginners, teachers, through to the most experienced clay user.*
+The one day workshop is a hands on, information packed paper clay workshop, suitable for absolute beginners, teachers, through to the more experienced clay user.

 Learn from an expert, but in a fun, hands-on way.

 The venue is the spacious, light-filled Robertson Park Artists Studio.
 An artitecture design creative space within the scenic Robertson Park, West Perth.

 Gift Vouchers must be used within 18 months of date of purchase.
 If you need an extension, please contact me via email a month before expiry date.
 After this date extensions will not be given.

 - New and centuries old clay techniques suitable for paper clay.

 - How to master paper clay, and develop a personal, creative style.

 - Use paper clay for pottery and sculpture, and with/out expensive equipment.

 - One or two creations of your own.

 - Insight into the artist's thinking, processes and studio practice.